Higher Diploma in Building Technology and Management (Surveying)

-The programme has been designed to equip students with the technical skills and knowledge of the construction and real estate industry at paraprofessional level.
-To cater for the imminent changes of the industry, elements on Building Information Modelling (BIM) have been emphasised and incorporated into a number of subjects and project work, to prepare our graduates to take the lead in the current business environment of the construction and real estate industry.
-The programme also includes elements that foster students’ abilities to pursue further study and lifelong learning after graduation.
+The programme has been designed to equip students with the technical skills and knowledge in the construction and real estate industry at paraprofessional level.
+To cater for the latest development in the industry, elements on Building Information Modelling (BIM) have been emphasised, and incorporated into a number of subjects and project work to prepare our graduates to take the lead in the professional and business environment of the construction and real estate industry.
+The programme also includes academic elements that foster students’ abilities to pursue further study and lifelong learning after graduation.

 Recognition and Prospects

 The programme is accredited and recognised by the Hong Kong Institute of Surveyors (HKIS) as meeting the academic requirements as Associate Memberships of the Building Surveying (BS), Quantity Surveying (QS) and General Practice (GP) divisions (subject to recognised related working experience and passing the Assessment of Professional Competence for Associate Membership).